westofengland-ca/weca_qgis_release_notes/README.md

 * OS MasterMap greenspace (seems superfluous)

 ###### Issues
 * slow initial project file loading time (approx. 2 minutes).
-This issue might be fixed in a QGIS software update later in June.
+This issue might be fixed in a QGIS software update (v3.32.0) later in June.
 Testing outcomes to be shared on GIS Teams group chat nearer the time.
+If successful, new QGIS software will be auto-installed on user laptops.

 ###### Planned
 * add SW rail lines